mcereal/code_refactor/README.md

 This is the code refactor for bootcampspot 01 HTML CSS Git: Code Refactor assignment.

+List of changes made:

-alt and title attributes were added to all img tags
+    1.) alt and title attributes were added to all img tags

-header div was changed to header
+    2.) header div was changed to header

-benfits and content divs were changed to section tags
+    3.) benfits and content divs were changed to section tags

-footer div was changed to footer tag
+    4.) footer div was changed to footer tag

-p and li tags were all changed to be in a single line
+    5.) p and li tags were all changed to be in a single line

+    6.) added an id tag for the "search-engine-optimization" div